megaacheyounes/google-signin-custom-tabs/README.md

 ## Introduction

 This project demonstrates how to implement Google Sign-In on Android devices without using the Google Sign-In SDK.
-Instead, it leverages OAuth 2.0 Web APIs and Chrome Custom Tabs to authenticate users and fetch their profiles.
+Instead, it leverages OAuth 2.0 Web APIs and Browser Custom Tabs to authenticate users and fetch their profiles.

+This approach do not require Google Play services, therefore it should work on all android devices.

 ## Contents